Shadowlands has finally arrived! Naturally there are many questions being asked

 What does this mean?

 - Essentially, you need to look at your damage breakdown, if you are in an encounter where you take a lot of melee damage (think Hungering destroyer or Mist of Tirna Scythe dungeon) EW will be significantly more attractive than SotF since it will allow you to mitigate the majority of your damage taken (ie melees) while still having access to bark on top.

 - On the other extreme, if you are taking more magic damage (such as on inerva in the raid), or physical damage not mitigated by EW (think mutilate from the abomination in Necrotic Wake) SotF will be more attractive.
-In short, look at your damage breakdown, if melee are the bigger damage intake, Earthwarden is better, if it is not it is possible that SotF is better.
-AND THOSE THINGS MUST BE TAKEN INTO CONSIDERATION REGARDLESS OF YOU USING NOW OR NOT
+In short, look at your damage breakdown, if melee is the bigger damage intake, Earthwarden is better, if it is not it is possible that SotF is better.
+AND THOSE THINGS MUST BE TAKEN INTO CONSIDERATION REGARDLESS OF YOU USING NOW

 As for the conduit TaB, it is our opinion that people tend to overestimate it, you absolutely do not need to use it if you use NOW, it’s a 9 to 6 sec reduction if used with SotF, which translate to maybe one more use in an entire fight in the raid, and in m+ you have period where bark will cool off, due to less damage intake/moving about.
 So for this, if TaB allows you more bark usage/mitigating something that would not be possible otherwise, consider it, otherwise it is not a must always use adapt your conduits to your situation.